Campus Facilities and Resources

 Lycoming's "quad" is the most popular area for outdoor activities.
 You are also encouraged to use the west campus field, off Mulberry Street, and the Physical Education and Recreation Center.
 The Shangraw Athletic Complex, has the College athletic fields, large fields that may be used for recreation and Brandon Park (just north of campus) has tennis courts.

-The Campus Recreation Department provides for students, faculty and staff to enjoy recreational sports opportunities.
+The Recreation Center provides for students, faculty and staff to enjoy recreational sports opportunities.
 The 54,000 square foot Recreation Center, built in 2004, houses a suspended indoor track overlooking 4 multipurpose courts for basketball, volleyball, tennis and other activities.
-The center also includes a weight room and cardiovascular area, both with state of the art equipment, as well as locker rooms, sauna and steam room.
-The swimming pool is accessible at different times throughout the week for open swim.
+The Rec Center also includes a weight room and fitness center, both with state of the art equipment, as well as locker rooms and sauna.
+The swimming pool is accessible at different times throughout the academic year for open swim.
+The Rec Center also has a Bike Share program where bikes can be checked out at the Front Desk and used on the bike paths of Williamsport or even to run errands.
+There’s something for everyone!

 The Snowden Library is located in the east wing of the Academic Center.
 The library staff is committed to helping you develop your information skills.
 Here are some of our services: